Jordan-M-Young/squid/README.md

 If succesful, your source should be visible in your airbyte ui or with the `get_sources` method.
 Nice!
 The returned source_obj will be updated with your new source's `source_id` attribute and its `source_schema` attribute, which you'll need for building a connection later.

+**Note: Like all classes you're free to instantiate instances of a Source class object on your own.
+Make sure you've familiarized yourself with the class and its attributes as well as understanding the configuration of the airbyte source you're emulating!

 ### Destinations